hashicorp/vault/README.md

 ...
 ```

 To compile a development version of Vault, run `make` or `make dev`.
+To compile a development version of Vault Enterprise, run `make premdev`.
 This will
 put the Vault binary in the `bin` and `$GOPATH/bin` folders:

 ```sh